ingrowco/ingrow-js-sdk/README.md

 ## JS SDK

-This Javascript SDK is created by [Ingrow](https://ingrow.co) to using the Ingrow event streaming platform.
+This Javascript SDK is created by [Ingrow](https://ingrow.co) to use the Ingrow event streaming platform.
 It provides the functionality of collecting and sending events to the Ingrow system and make insights based on them.

 ## Install